Donald Trump is “an existential threat to public schools"

 Future challenges from the unions will largely depend on the policies the Trump administration chooses to pursue.
 In a speech at the National Press Club on Monday, Weingarten warned that DeVos' nomination threatened the bipartisan agreement around the federal government's role in shaping education and could undermine the public education system DeVos would be charged with overseeing.

-"Betsy lacks the qualifications and experience to serve as secretary of education," Weingarten told the audience.
-"Her drive to privatize education is demonstrably destructive to public schools and the education success of all of our kids."
+"Betsy DeVos lacks the qualifications and experience to serve as secretary of education," Weingarten told the audience.
+"Her drive to privatize education is demonstrably destructive to public schools and to the educational success of all of our children."